Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/graph.rst

 =====

 The curves are useful to see if particular trackers are moving differently than the average.
-A line that spikes from the rest of the curve usualy means a tracking error.
+A line that spikes from the rest of the curve usually means a tracking error.

 You can manually edit the curve by selecting a point in the curve and dragging it or deleting, that will affect the corresponding tracker on that particular frame.